Rare and wonderful wildlife on land and in the sea

 Quirky penguins, seals & sea lions galore

 See Magellanic penguins, birds known as jackasses for their braying call and remarkable changing of the guard parenting.
 Watch for massive elephant seals, which can reach up to 20 feet in length and weigh up to nearly 9,000 pounds.
 Make landfall in our Zodiacs on beaches with southern sea lions.

 The birdlife of Patagonia is startling in its richness and diversity.
 See the black-browed albatross, the brilliantly colored Magellanic woodpecker, southern caracaras, Andean condors, and rheas—large, flightless birds similar to ostriches.

 On our 2015 visit, National Geographic Explorer became the first foreign-flagged expedition ship since 1923 to be allowed permission to visit the seldom-seen Isla de los Estados (Staten Island).
 On our 2016 visit we were also able to explore extraordinary places where few have ventured.
 On this newly established nature reserve, we will explore the colonies of southern rockhopper and Magellanic penguins, large groups of fur seals and sea lions, and myriad birdlife.
 To preview what's in store, click here to read photographer Eric Guth's wonderful posts.

 On every South America expedition, explore the undersea, too

-National Geographic Explorer sails with an ROV and an undersea specialist, too.
+National Geographic Explorer sails with an ROV and an undersea specialist.
 From the comfort of the lounge, we’ll watch video shot during the day’s adventures—a privileged glimpse into the planet’s benthic regions few, if any, have seen.
-We’ll explore where ocean currents converge producing nutrient-rich seas where life thrives, and send our ROV into the depths of Patagonian fjords where light has never reached to see things never seen by humans.
+We’ll explore where ocean currents converge producing nutrient-rich seas where life thrives, and send our ROV into the depths of Patagonian fjords where neither light nor humans have ever ventured.